 Avoiding the immediate pain of a sunburn is in itself worthwhile.
 But if we want to prevent the much greater and longer-lasting harm of skin cancer, especially life-threatening melanoma, we’ll need better research to answer the question: Does sunscreen prevent cancer?

-The American Academy of Dermatology should sponsor a very large, well-controlled clinical trial (with optimal sunscreen applications) to show us whether sunscreens are truly effective at preventing skin cancer!
+If the sunscreen industry won’t conduct clinical trials, then the American Academy of Dermatology should sponsor a very large, well-controlled RCT (with optimal sunscreen applications) to show us whether sunscreens are truly effective at preventing skin cancer!

 We live in an era of “evidence-based medicine.”
 That means physicians are supposed to rely on solid science to inform their recommendations.
-The public deserves better research when it comes to sunscreen to prevent skin cancer.
+The public deserves better research when it comes to answering the question: does sunscreen prevent skin cancer?

 While We Wait: